bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorialsPD.md

 The purpose of this example is to show how to handle period doubling bifurcations of periodic orbits.

 !!! info "Method and performance"
     We focus on the Shooting method but we could have based the computation of periodic orbits on finite differences instead.
-Performances of the current tutorial are directly linked to the ones of `DifferentialEquations.jl`.
+Performances of the current tutorial are directly linked to the ones of `OrdinaryDiffEq.jl`.

 We focus on the following 1D model (see [^Aragon]):